Pachappa Camp: Memorial of Dosan in downtown Riverside

 In 1999, the Patriot Ahn Chang-Ho Memorial Foundation of Riverside began fundraising efforts for a memorial to Dosan.
 The Korean government, along with over 400 individuals, raised more than $600,000 and the dedication ceremony took place on August 11, 2001.
 The memorial is located at 3750 Main Street in downtown Riverside and consists of stamped and colored concrete and landscaping granite, as well as a statue of Dosan.

 Designation as a Point of Cultural Interest

 On December 6, 2016, the Riverside City Council voted unanimously to make the site of Pachappa Camp the city's first Point of Cultural Interest and have a memorial installed at the site.
+Located in downtown Riverside, California, the original address of the site was 1532 Pachappa Avenue but has since been changed to 3096 Cottage Street.
 According to Riverside's Historic Preservation Officer, city officials spent six months researching the legitimacy of Pachappa Camp as the United States' first Korean settlement, using documented records of births, deaths, and social activities.